hsutter/cppfront/README.md

 - with the same level of tool support other languages enjoy.

-You know what I mean?
-I want "C++, the fun and cool parts" without "C++, the dirty and dangerous parts."
-(I have a similar view of most major cities.)
+Know what I mean?
+I want "C++, the powerful and expressive parts" without "C++, the cumbersome and dangerous parts."
+That C++ is a fun language.
+I want that.

 We've already been improving C++'s safety and ergonomics with every ISO C++ release, but they have been "10%" improvements.
 We haven't been able to do a **"10x"** improvement primarily because we have to keep 100% syntax backward compatibility.